 Description This function returns a list of names of Accounts on a specified Object having the indicated WaterOwner, sorted in ascending Account priority date order.
 Accounts which don't have a priority date are at the end of the list, sorted in ascending name order. Туре LIST {STRING} Arguments 1 OBJECT The Object.
 2 STRING WaterOwner name or "NONE" or "ALL" The set of Accounts on the Object are examined.
 The names of the Accounts having the specified WaterOwner are added to the returned list.
-Evaluation If the WaterOwner argument is "NONE," then only Accounts having the default (unassigned) WaterOwner are included in the returned list.
+If the WaterOwner argument is "NONE," then only According to the WaterOwner are included in the returned lies. rgument is "NONE," then only Accounts having the default Dwner are included in the returned list.
 If the WaterOwner argument is "ALL," then that attribute is ignored.
 The returned list will contain the names of ALL Accounts on the Object.
 The list is sorted as described above.
-Comments WaterOwners and priority dates are properties of Accounts.
+Comments WaterOwners and pr riority dates are properties of Accounts.

-'''

 AccountNamesByWaterOwner (%"Heron Reservior", "Contractor2")

-'''

-'''

-{"Account1", "Account2"}

-'''
+{"Account1","Account2"}